youngmr290/Australian-Farm-Optimisation-Model/docs/seasonality_index.rst

 Current definition
 ^^^^^^^^^^^^^^^^^^
-The key tactical decisions are:
+The key tactical decisions are (see below for the full list):

     #. stock liveweight
     #. pasture deferment